mattdanielmurphy/block-puzzle/AG_CONTEXT.md

 - Game loads without console errors.
 - New features work on Mobile & Desktop (responsive canvas).

+- **Hand Timer**: A per-hand countdown timer that resets when a new hand is dealt.
+It starts at 10 seconds and progressively quickens to a minimum of 8 seconds (100ms faster per hand).
+If the timer runs out, the game ends.
+- **Powerups (Bombs)**: Bombs are time-based spawns managed by `PowerupManager`.
+They only spawn when the game is active (after the first piece is placed, the timer has started, and before game over/pause/tutorial).
+- **Modal Component**: Reusable `Modal` class in `src/ui/modal.ts` handles overlays (Settings, Leaderboard, Game Over, Pause).
+Supports Esc key and outside-click dismissal.
-- **Leaderboard Auto-Submission**: The game now automatically submits scores to the leaderboard if they are within the top 20.
-This check happens at game over.
+- **Leaderboard Auto-Submission**: The game automatically checks if a score is in the top 20 at game over.
+If so, it notifies the user and either autosubmits (if a name is provided) or prompts for a name submission.